Editor's Note: This post blog was originally posted in August 2021, and it has been updated with additional info in June 2022.

 Forms

-If there are any sorts of forms on your site, you want them to function correctly and be easy to use.
-Users shouldn't have to jump through hoops to submit a form, whether you're collecting their email to send them a discount or if they're giving you relevant information to complete a purchase.
+If your site has any forms, you want them to function correctly and be easy to use.
+Users shouldn't have to jump through hoops to submit a form, whether you're collecting their email to send them a discount or they're giving them relevant information to complete a purchase.

 Forms should be easy to find and should only require relevant information.
 Don't ask for more information than you need.
 Forms should also be clear on what the user is required to do.
 Features like automatically moving the cursor to the next tab are also helpful.